-- Pocket masks should be easily accessible throughout clinical areas as well as with the resuscitation equipment.
-These are used to prevent direct person-to-person contact, and may reduce the risk of cross infection between patient and rescuer (Quality Standards for cardiopulmonary resuscitation practice and training, 2016). - Adult and paediatric resuscitation equipment should follow the standardised community hospital equipment list, which is based on current UK Resuscitation Council guidelines and ratified by the UHB's Resuscitation Committee. - Equipment should be located on each ward or appropriate clinical area with additional portable oxygen and suction equipment distributed so that it is rapidly available to all other areas of the hospital. - Portable oxygen and suction devices should always be available on or adjacent to all resuscitation equipment.
+- Equipment should be located on each ward or appropriate clinical area with additional portable oxygen and suction equipment distributed so that it is rapidly available to all other areas of the hospital. - Portable oxygen and suction devices should always be available on or adjacent to all resuscitation equipment.
 Where piped or wall oxygen and suction are available, these should always be used in preference. - Each community hospital should possess an automated external defibrillator, so those patients who require defibrillation do so within three minutes of collapse.
 In larger community facilities more than one defibrillator may be required.
-Quality Standards for cardiopulmonary resuscitation practice and training, 2016)
+ERC Quality Standards for cardiopulmonary resuscitation practice and training, 2020) - Once the trolley has been opened in response to 2222 / 999 calls, the trolley must undergo a full check, restocked and rewrapped.
+Before returning to the storage location and plugging in the defibrillator and portable suction.